Mass To Energy Calculator

 amount of energy!
 Trying to harness all that energy would be a task far beyond our current level of technoogy.
 Basically, in order to harness all that energy we would have to build a sphere of "solar collectors" completely surrounding the Sun at a radius of the Earth's orbit. (called a

 In order to make those numbers a little easier to visualize, we'll introduce another power unit - the quad.
 Basically, if we were to express the Sun's total energy output in this unit, it would be about 636,000 quads!
 In 2015, the total energy used by everyone on Earth, was 575 quads, so it might be a while before we need to harness all of the Sun's energy.

 The calculator below is very easy to use.
 Input a number, click on the units this

-represents and you will be shown the amount of energy if that quantity of matter were
+represents and you will be shown the amount of energy when that quantity of matter is

 completely converted to energy.

 Numbers are displayed in scientific notation in the amount of

 significant figures you specify.
 For easier readability, numbers between 1,000 and -1,000